GetAmbassador/karma-enzyme/README.md

 Installation
 -----
 _* Example uses karma-enzyme-react-16 as an example.
-Ise the correct package for your desired configuration._
+Use the correct package for your desired configuration._

 Install it with `npm install karma-enzyme-react-16 --save-dev`.